Stay in touch, get our latest news and drop us a line:

 These are the basic points you would need to develop your own if you so wished.
 Naturally, there are many more things, such as the number of people needed, what learning objectives, equipment needed, space required, length of experience and so on.
 But hopefully, it gives you a basic idea of where to start.

-concepts, contexts and many other things.
+As you have seen a role-play simulation is an effective learning tool to bring together people, theory, concepts, contexts and many other things.
 As long as it is all done correctly.
 Only a well-designed simulation will bring across what you require it to.
 One way of figuring whether it is well-designed is by running a pilot of the idea.
 If everyone walks away bored, then it was a failure, if they all walk away happy but are not sure what they learned thanks to it, then it was a failure.
 If they all walk away happy and energized by what they learned and are able to apply it in their daily lives, then it was a success.

-Remember that it will be an enjoyable and challenging experience as long as you design it in such a way that it does have realistic consequences and believable outcomes.
+Remember that it will be an enjoyable and challenging experience as long as you design it in such a way that it does have real consequences and believable outcomes.
 People are quite good at using knowledge if they are required to achieve a win and avoid a loss.
 It’s almost instinctual for us.

-I will say that the main problem you will come across though, and this neither a failure nor a success is that you will have a lack of immersion in the overall day due to the time-pressure.
+I will say that the main problem you will come across though, and this neither a failure nor a success is that you will have a lack of immersion in the overall day due to the time pressure.
 But if the concept is solid then often the contextual explanation and delivery by you of the experience to the participants will dictate how successful the buy-in.
 So, practice those oratory skills.

-The final piece I’ll leave you with is that if you wish to achieve a “gold-standard” level product with a role-play simulation, that can rival an ARG in time and monetary commitment, then there really only are a few differing factors.
+The final piece I’ll leave you with is that if you wish to achieve a “gold standard” level product with a role-play simulation, that can rival an ARG in time and monetary commitment, then there really only are a few differing factors.
 The immersion level, the narrative theme, the types of challenges, and most importantly; what do you want to achieve from it and do you want your participants to learn and leave with?

 I hope that this piece has given you some food for thought and helped improve your own methods or at least offered a different viewpoint to consider.